We are guided by our vision, values, and goals to promote health and wellness, environmental stewardship, and employee welfare.

 Our materiality assessment had the following objectives:

-Our material priorities based on the independent assessment are as follows:
+Our top 10 material priorities are as follows:

-Aside from these, we also included emerging issues – soil management, talent management and data protection, privacy, and cybersecurity.
-Moreover, the Group provided a section on climate change adaptation, energy efficiency, corporate social responsibility, and philanthropy.
+Aside from these, we also included emerging issues – soil management, talent management, data privacy, and cybersecurity.
+Moreover, the Group provided a section on climate change adaptation, energy efficiency, corporate social responsibility.
 We also highlighted our response to the COVID-19 pandemic.

-Our sustainability journey begins with our stakeholders, whom we nurture meaningful relationships with to provide a better understanding of the Group’s operations, strengthen collaboration, improve transparency, and resolve stakeholder concerns to identify potential risks and improve performance.
+Our sustainability journey begins with our stakeholders, whom we nurture meaningful relationships with to strengthen collaboration, improve transparency, address potential risks, resolve concerns and sustain our performance.

 The following outlines how we engage with our key stakeholders.
-These stakeholder groups were identified according to their level of influence, interest, and impact to the organization.
+These groups were identified according to their level of influence, interest, and impact on the organization.

 How We Engage Our Stakeholders